Skip to content

 // create the server and associate it with the srvEcho service

-srvEcho echoServer = new srvEcho();
+srvEcho serveurEcho=new srvEcho();

 // follow-up

-// waiting for client requests
+// waiting for customer requests

-java.lang.Object sync = new java.lang.Object();
+java.lang.Object sync=new java.lang.Object();

 synchronized(sync){